Inseminoid: Reception

-In the US, Inseminoid made the Los Angeles Times top ten list.
-Reviews elsewhere were more negative.
-Edward Jones of Virginia's The Free Lance–Star praised the "novel touch" of casting an expectant mother as the villain but added that "in what has to be a new low, even for extraterrestrial-horror films, all the men end up punching this pregnant woman in the stomach."
-He summed up the film as "no more than a mix of everything-you've-ever-seen-in-a-horror-movie-and-didn't-particularly-want-to-see-again."
+In the US, the Los Angeles Times described Inseminoid as "one of the most excruciatingly violent and nauseating space horror films within recent memory", with "imaginative set design and good production values, but none of that matters [...]
+The torture, inhumanity and exploitation are ferocious [...]
+This is dangerous and vile filmmaking."
+Variety commented that "[d]espite a generally good cast, [the] absence of an interesting script, and corners-cutting on the special effects side, spell a quick payoff."
+Edward Jones of Virginia's The Free Lance–Star praised the "novel touch" of casting an expectant mother as the villain, but added that "in what has to be a new low, even for extraterrestrial-horror films, all the men end up punching this pregnant woman in the stomach."
+He summed up the film as "no more than a mix of everything you've ever seen in a horror movie, and didn't particularly want to see again."
 In a review for the Boca Raton News, Skip Sheffield branded the film "horrible" and "cheapo", advising readers to "imagine Alien without the fantastic sets, convincing special effects and literate dialogue, and you have a picture of Horror Planet."
 He also argued that the graphic violence is not suspenseful, punning on the name Run Run Shaw in his conclusion that "Horror Planet is a film to run, run away from – fast."

 AllMovie rates the film one star out of five.
 Reviewer Cavett Binion calls Geeson's performance "more than a bit uncomfortable to watch", describes the rape scene as "surreal and truly disgusting" and considers the choice of title "sleazy".
 Douglas Pratt writes that the film features poor acting and production design with "some gooey gore shots but few other thrills".
 He concedes that the film "goes through the motions properly, however, so fans will probably find it worth passing the time."

-Warren rejected the notion that Inseminoid is comparable to a "video nasty".
-On the film's supposed cult status, he said: "If Inseminoid has become some form of cult movie, then I am very pleased and, indeed, very flattered."
+On the film's supposed cult status, Warren said: "If Inseminoid has become some form of cult movie, then I am very pleased and, indeed, very flattered."
 He added that if he were to re-make the film, he would demand a longer shooting schedule and reduce the lighting to heighten the suspense.